Excise duty on energy

 Special regulations apply to the use of diesel in ships and certain boats in professional agricultural, forestry or aquaculture operations.

 The Swedish Tax Agency can grant an exemption from this prohibition.
-To apply for an exemption, please fill in form SKV 5345, “Permission to use marked diesel in boats”.
-You are obliged to pay excise duty if you use marked (low-duty-rate) diesel for private purposes in a boat for which you have been granted permission.
-The Swedish Tax Agency can withdraw permission if the boat is not used exclusively for non-private purposes.
+To apply for an exemption, please fill in form SKV 5345, “Permission to use marked fuel oil in boats” (“Medgivande att använda märkt olja i båt”).
+However you must pay excise duty if you use marked diesel for private purposes in a boat for which you have been granted permission.
+The Swedish Tax Agency can withdraw permission if the boat is used for private purposes.

 You can be fined SEK 10,000 if you have marked fuel in your fuel tank without permission.

-Here, you can find out about the rules that apply to those who have to file excise duty returns for fuel, duty-exempt users, and those who intend to apply for a refund later.
+Here, you can find out about the rules that apply if you are going to file an excise duty return for fuel, if you are a duty-exempt user, or if you intend to apply for a refund of excise duty later.

-If you have used fuel other than petrol or unmarked (high-duty-rate) diesel yourself, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
-You can claim an excise duty deduction if you have delivered this type of fuel to an approved duty-exempt user.
+If you have used fuel other than petrol or unmarked diesel, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
+You can also claim an excise duty deduction if you have delivered this type of fuel to an approved duty-exempt user.
 The same rule applies if you have supplied aviation kerosene to a party that has taken direct delivery of the fuel to a ship’s fuel tank.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).

-If you have used fuel other than petrol or unmarked (high-duty-rate) diesel yourself, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
-You can claim an excise duty deduction if you have delivered this type of fuel to an approved duty-exempt user.
+If you have used fuel other than petrol or unmarked diesel, you can claim a deduction for excise duty on energy, carbon dioxide and sulphur (if applicable).
+You can also claim an excise duty deduction if you have delivered this type of fuel to an approved duty-exempt user.
 The same rule applies if you have supplied fuel to a party that has taken direct delivery of it to a boat’s fuel tank.

 Information in Swedish about the refund application process is available on our webpage about refunds of excise duty on electricity and fuel.
 Select refund category 771 (“Boats and ships – fuel”).